Criciúma, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2023]

 November

-If you visit Criciúma during November, you are likely to see that it is hot.
+If you vacation in Criciúma during November, you may see that it is pretty consistently hot.
 Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the low 50s F (mid 10s C).

 What to wear/what to pack: